Guide: studying in Greenland

 • Enrolled in an educational programme and actively studying.

-Danish and Faroese students satisfy the conditions if they are resident in Greenland and actively studying.
+Danish and Faroese students meet the conditions if they are resident in Greenland and actively studying.
 If you do not meet the conditions, but can document a special connection with Greenland, you can apply for an exemption.

 In most cases, you can take a student grant from your home country instead.